coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 *Talons:* When this card is drawn, every magic item owned or possessed by the character is instantly and irrevocably gone.

-*Throne:* The character becomes a true leader in people's eyes.
+*Throne:* The character becomes a true leader in people’s eyes.
 The castle gained appears in any open area she wishes (but the decision where to place it must be made within 1 hour).